ministryofjustice/laa-access-civil-legal-aid/app/categories/README.md

              _("Landlord has told you to leave or is trying to force you to leave.
 Includes if you’ve got a Section 21 or a possession order."), url_for("categories.housing.eviction")) }}
 ```

+### Category Answer Pages
+A category answer page is created by the `register_routes` method of the `CategoryLandingPage`, this provides the endpoint you can generate a url for in your templates.

+This page redirects the user to the onward page based on the `routing_map`.

+They do not need to be generated directly.

 ## Question Pages
 Question pages are used to display a WTForms form and route the user to the next page based on their response.